joetannenbaum/alfred-php-workflow-site/pages/docs/debugging.md

 ---
 title: Debugging
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: Debugging your Alfred workflow.
 ---

 Debugging a workflow is best done with Alfred's [Workflow Debugger](https://www.alfredapp.com/help/workflows/advanced/debugger/).
 You can tell when the Debugger is active using the `alfred` `debugging` method: